ZOUHAIRFGRA/kessab-pro/README.md

 ## 🌐 Landing Page

-In addition to the mobile app, we have created a landing page in the `client` folder that showcases the features of KessabPro and provides potential users with information about the app.
+In addition to the mobile app, we have created a landing page in the `web` folder that showcases the features of KessabPro and provides potential users with information about the app.
 This landing page serves as a promotional tool to encourage farmers to download and use the app.

 ---